ISA transfer rules explained

 • If you are looking to transfer an ISA then firstly you should do your research to make sure your new provider will accept ISA transfers and give you the best ISA transfer rate or the most comprehensive investment service you require

-• If you are looking to transfer into a Stocks and Shares ISA then read our guide Compare the cheapest (and best) investment ISA platforms
+• If you are looking to transfer into a Stocks and Shares ISA then read our article ‘The best Stocks and Shares ISAs

 • Check our comprehensive guide to the Best easy access ISA rates if want to transfer into a cash ISA